Biden pleads with Congress for more COVID aid, gets his own second booster - NewsBreak

 “We’re not yet at the finish line, but we’ll continue working throughout the day,” Schumer said.
 “The consequences of not getting COVID funding are really serious, scary almost.”

-Senate Minority Leader Mitch McConnell, a Kentucky Republican, said Tuesday the new COVID-19 funding bill needs to be “entirely paid for out of money that’s already in the pipeline by reprogramming it for whatever amount (Democrats) can justify to get the job done.”
+Senate Minority Leader Mitch McConnell, a Kentucky Republican, said Tuesday that the new COVID-19 funding bill needs to be “entirely paid for out of money that’s already in the pipeline by reprogramming it for whatever amount [Democrats] can justify to get the job done.”

 Democratic and Republican leaders in Congress did reach a bipartisan agreement for $15.6 billion in COVID-19 funding earlier this month.